 - Construction accidents

 - DUI accidents

 - And more

 If someone you love was killed due to another person’s negligence, you and your family have a right to seek justice.
 An experienced wrongful death attorney can review your situation and help you determine the best course of legal action.
 Never agree to any settlement with an insurance company before speaking to an experienced wrongful death lawyer.
 Even if you do not wish to file a lawsuit, there are ways your lawyer can assist you and your family during this difficult time.

 Contact Wrongful Death Lawyers

 At Patrick Malone & Associates, our compassionate wrongful death lawyers have helped grieving families in the Washington, DC metro area, Virginia, and throughout the State of Maryland.
 We know that no amount of compensation could ever replace the loss of your loved one.
 Yet we also believe that grieving families should not be financially burdened because of another person’s negligence.
-Call us at 1-202-742-1500 or 1-888-625-6645 or fill out our confidential contact form for a FREE Consultation and review of your case.
+Call us at 1-202-742-1500 or fill out our confidential contact form for a FREE Consultation and review of your case.

 The wrongful death attorneys at Patrick Malone & Associates have successfully represented grieving families in Washington, DC, Arlington, Alexandria, Annapolis, Rockville, Baltimore, Richmond, Fairfax, Montgomery County, Prince George’s County, and other locations throughout Maryland and Virginia.